Tajikistan Insurance

 The rivers of this region, such as the Vakhsh and the Panj, have great hydropower potential, and the government has focused on attracting investment for projects for internal use and electricity exports.
 Tajikistan is home to the hydroelectric power station Nurek, the second highest dam in the world.
 Sangtuda 1 Hydroelectric Power Plant of 670 megawatts (MW) capacity, operated by Russian Inter RAO UES, commenced operations on 18 January 2008 and was officially commissioned on 31 July 2009.

-Other projects at the development stage include Sangduta 2 by Iran, Zerafshan by Chinese SinoHydro and Rogun power plant, which, at 335 meters (1,099 ft), is projected to supersede the Nurek Dam as the tallest in the world if completed.
+the development stage include Sangduta 2 by Iran, Zerafshan by Chinese SinoHydro and Rogun power plant, which, at 335 meters (1,099 ft), is projected to supersede the Nurek Dam as the tallest in the world if completed.
 The Rogun Dam was originally planned to be built by Russia’s Inter RAO UES, but following disagreements, Russia pulled out.
 In 2010, production resumed with Iranian investment and Chinese assistance.

 Besides hydropower, other energy resources include sizable coal deposits and smaller reserves of natural gas and petroleum.
 In December 2010, Russian Gazprom announced discovery of significant natural gas reserves in the Sarykamish field with 60 bcm of natural gas, enough for 50 years of Tajikistan’s domestic consumption.
 The national power company is Barqi Tojik.